Learning Optimal Classification Trees Robust to Distribution Shifts: Solution Method

 \subsection{Reformulating the Two-Stage Problem}

 To solve the two-stage optimization problem~\eqref{eq:primal}, we reformulate it equivalently as a single-stage robust MIO.
 The first part of the reformulation is the dualization of the inner maximization problem~\eqref{eq:maxflow_obj}.
 Recall that the inner maximization problem is a maximum flow problem; therefore, the dual of the inner maximization problem is a minimum cut problem.
-Note that strong duality holds, thus replacing the inner maximization problem with its dual results in an equivalent reformulation with the same optimal objective value and same set of optimal trees.

 To write the dual, we define the dual variables corresponding to the minimum cut problem.
-Let~$q^i_{n,m}$ be the binary dual variable that equals 1 if and only if the edge that connects nodes~$m \in \mathcal{N \cup L}\cup\{t\}$ and~$n = a(m)$ in the capacitated flow graph for sample~$i$ is in the minimum cut-set.
+Let~$q^i_{n, l(n)}$,~$q^i_{n,r(n)}$, and~$q^i_{n,t}$ be the dual variables corresponding to the capacity constraints~\eqref{eq:maxflow_left},~\eqref{eq:maxflow_right}, and~\eqref{eq:maxflow_assignment}, respectively.
+Each $q^i_{n,m}$ equals 1 if and only if the edge that connects nodes~$n$ and~$m$ in the capacitated flow graph for sample~$i$ is in the minimum cut-set.
 We let~$\mathbf{q}^i$ be the collection of~$q^i_{n,m}$ over tree edges~$(n,m)$ so that~$\mathbf{q}^i$ represents a cut-set on the capacitated flow graph for data sample~$i$.
-We also define~$p^i_n$ to be a binary variable that equals 1 if and only if node~$n \in \mathcal{N \cup L} \cup \{s\}$ is in the source set corresponding to the capacitated flow graph of data sample~$i \in \mathcal{I}$.
+We also define~$p^i_n$ to be a dual variable corresponding to the flow conservation constraints~\eqref{eq:maxflow_internal} and~\eqref{eq:maxflow_leaf} for $n \in \mathcal{N} \cup \{s\}$ and $n \in \mathcal{L}$, respectively.
+Each $p^i_n$ equals 1 if and only if node~$n$ is in the source set corresponding to the capacitated flow graph of data sample~$i \in \mathcal{I}$.